50 Pretend Play Ideas

 - Develops IMAGINATION!
 Research indicates that participating in fantasy-oriented play may be one way to directly enhance executive function development.

-Here we go with a list of 50 ideas for pretend play –
+Here we go with a list of 50 pretend play ideas –

 - Doctor – grab a chair and a blanket.
 One person is the patient and the other is the doctor.
 No doctor’s tools?
 Grab some kitchen utensils.